-(b) Parking spaces designated as reserved under the provisions of paragraph (a) shall be identified by the use of above grade signs with white lettering against blue background and shall bear the words "Handicapped Parking Special Plate Required Unauthorized Vehicles May be Removed at Owner's Expenses", shall be as near as possible to a building entrance or walkway; shall be adjacent to curb ramps or other unobstructed methods permitting sidewalk access to a handicapped person; and shall be twelve feet wide or two eight-foot wide areas with four feet of cross hatch between them.
+- (b) Parking spaces designated as reserved under the provisions of paragraph (a) shall be identified by the use of above grade signs with white lettering against blue background and shall bear the words "Handicapped Parking Special Plate Required Unauthorized Vehicles May be Removed at Owner's Expenses", shall be as near as possible to a building entrance or walkway; shall be adjacent to curb ramps or other unobstructed methods permitting sidewalk access to a handicapped person; and shall be twelve feet wide or two eight-foot wide areas with four feet of cross hatch between them. - (c) It shall be prohibited to leave any vehicle unattended within a parking space designated as reserved for vehicles owned and operated by disabled veterans or handicapped persons or other areas designated by the Bylaw or in such a manner as to obstruct a curb ramp designed for use by handicapped persons as a means of egress to a street or public way.

-- (c) It shall be prohibited to leave any vehicle which does not bear a plate or identification specified in section 7.21(a) unattended within a parking space designated as reserved for vehicles owned and operated by disabled veterans or handicapped persons or other areas designated by the Bylaw or in such a manner as to obstruct a curb ramp designed for use by handicapped persons as a means of egress to a street or public way. - (d) Non Criminal disposition penalties shall be as follows: The penalty for violation of this Bylaw shall be one hundred (\$100) dollars for the first offense, and two hundred dollars (\$200) for the second and any subsequent offense. - (e) Any vehicle in violation of this Bylaw may be removed in accordance with the provisions of section 22D of Chapter 40 and section 120D of Chapter 226. - (f) No fee shall be exacted and no penalty shall be imposed for the parking of any vehicle owned and operated by a disabled veteran or a handicapped person in any metered parking area.
+- (d) Non Criminal disposition penalties shall be as follows: The penalty for violation of this Bylaw shall be twenty-five (\$25) dollars for the first offense, and fifty (\$50) for the second and any subsequent offense. - (e) Any vehicle in violation of this Bylaw may be removed in accordance with the provisions of section 22D of Chapter 40 and section 120D of Chapter 226. - (f) No fee shall be exacted and no penalty shall be imposed for the parking of any vehicle owned and operated by a disabled veteran or a handicapped person in any metered parking area.